Mangrol, Gujarat: Educational institutes

 The institution was established in 1973 by Shri Kulinbhai Desai & Smt Vasanti Bahen Desai.At present KG section & Std 1st to 12th classes run by the school management.
-The school has an excellent past, present and future.
-The school Pariwar is working hard to build the brilliant career of each students.
 "Service to the nation" is the motto of the institute.

 Fishing industry

 Mangrol is an important harbour as far as the fish industry is considered.
 There are many fisheries located here and it exports to many European nations.
-The fishermen of Mangrol are infamous for being caught many-a-times by the Pakistan Coast Guard for entering their naval territories in search of fish.
+The fishermen of Mangrol are infamous for being caught numerous times by the Pakistan Coast Guard for entering their naval territories in search of fish.